US military says it shot down an Iranian drone in Arabian Sea

 Iranian officials have repeatedly said they are open to nuclear talks, but only if the Trump administration ends its threats against the country.

+Tehran also has said it wants the talks to be bilateral – with Washington alone – while the US has shown more willingness to include other regional powers, Asadi added.

+“[Iran] is saying it is appreciative of regional efforts to [bring] down [tensions] while the major issue remains to be solved between Washington and Tehran,” he said.

-Separately on Tuesday, CENTCOM said Iran’s Islamic Revolutionary Guard Corps (IRGC) forces harassed a US-flagged and US-crewed merchant vessel in the Strait of Hormuz.
+In a separate incident on Tuesday, CENTCOM accused Iran’s Islamic Revolutionary Guard Corps (IRGC) forces of harassing a US-flagged and US-crewed merchant vessel in the Strait of Hormuz, a Gulf waterway that is critical to global trade.

 “Two IRGC boats and an Iranian Mohajer drone approached M/V Stena Imperative at high speeds and threatened to board and seize the tanker,” said Hawkins, the CENTCOM spokesman.